Allison Platt, M.D., FAAP – President

 Joel Rosenberg, CPA – Chief Financial Officer

 LaMar is a finance professional at IBM.
 Currently the Chief Financial Officer for IBM’s Brokerage Services (formerly Gravitant), LaMar has worked in many capacities in both finance and accounting at IBM.
 He graduated cum laude with his degree in accounting from BYU’s Marriott School of Management in 2002.
 Over the years he has worked as a volunteer with many service organizations including Big Brother/Big Sisters, YMCA, as well as various soup kitchens, hospitals & schools.
 He has served as an assistant Scoutmaster for a local troop of the Boy Scouts of America for over 6 years.
-He became involved with Hands Up for Haiti through his wife Amy, a Nurse Practitioner, who is a founding member, and led the organization’s growth as its Executive Director for the last three years.
+He became involved with Hands Up for Haiti through his wife Amy, a Nurse Practitioner, who is a founding member, and led the organization’s growth first as its Executive Director and then as its Chief Financial Officer, before assumng his current position.

 MANAGEMENT TEAM – HAITI

 Manol Isac, M.D. – Executive Director in Haiti

 After completing medical school at the Université Notre-Damed’Haïti, Manol, who is passionate about serving his country, continued his education in public health, earning a Certificate in Humanitarian Action from Learning Center of the United Nations, a Certificate of Master in Global Health from the Global Health Learning Center jointly run by Hopkins University and USAID, a Certificate in Common Infectious Diseases and Women’s Health from the Women’s Association for Health and Education, a Certificate of Logistic Chain and Management from AD HOC Center of Training, and a degree in Computer Technology.
 Manol has effectively used his talents and experience to help improve the public health system in Haiti: Prior to joining HUFH in 2014, Manol worked as Medical Officer for World Vision International for 2 years, Collectiva Mujer y Salud as Local Coordinator and at Health For All as Volunteer Consultant.